A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Introduction

 \subsection{Contributions from this Paper}

-To understand the feasibility of creating an automated validation server, we conduct an extensive feasibility study on state-of-the-art DP methods for releasing tabular statistics, mean and quantile statistics, and regression analyses with cross-sectional data.
-Based on the current DP literature and informal interviews with tax experts, we prioritized these analyses as a first stage of a potential validation server.
-There are several other analyses, such as model selection or regression discontinuity design, that have been identified as important but the current DP methodology is at an early stage and would not support a validation server implementation.
-We will explore these in future work for the development of a validation server.
+We conduct an extensive study on state-of-the-art DP mechanisms to understand the feasibility of current DP methods for querying summary statistics and regression analyses.
+Our choice of queries is motivated by the use case of a validation server for tax policy research.
+Accordingly, we test methods for tabular statistics, mean statistics, quantile statistics, and statistics from regression analyses with cross-sectional data.
+There are several other analyses we have identified that we did not test, such as model selection, regression discontinuity, and kink designs.
+These methods are important for tax policy researchers, but the current DP methodology for these techniques is either in its early stages of development or does not support them.

-To measure feasibility, we test the DP methods on the SOI Public Use File (PUF).
-SOI annually develops and releases this database of sampled individual income tax returns with privacy protections.
-Several organizations, such as the American Enterprise Institute, the Urban-Brookings Tax Policy Center, and the National Bureau of Economic Research develop PUF-based microsimulation models that help inform the public on potential impacts of policy proposals.
-But access to this public file is limited to certain institutions, and we cannot provide the full data for others to replicate our results in this paper.
-For this reason, we also test on the 1994 to 1996 Current Population Survey Annual Social and Economic Supplements (CPS ASEC), publicly accessible through IPUMS USA \cite{ruggles2021cps}.
-Crucially, it has similar variables as the PUF, and the case study results on the CPS ASEC will be similar to those on the SOI.
-We provide results from the SOI in this paper and results from the CPS ASEC in the Supplemental Materials, along with a public repository of the code, data, and results.
-Testing these methods on specific case studies is a significant contribution because it allows assessing how robust and accurate these methods are under conditions commonly encountered in real-life applications.
-Proposed methods (particularly for regression) have mostly been tested without paying attention to specific applied contexts.
-The assessment of their performance usually focuses on verifying that their outputs become more accurate, without considering a feasibility threshold for accuracy, as the sample size increases and less privacy protection is required.
+We test the DP methods on the SOI Public Use File (SOI PUF) and Current Population Survey to measure feasibility.
+Importantly, our findings largely hold on both data sets.
+The SOI PUF is an annual file of sampled individual income tax returns after applying privacy protections.
+Several organizations, such as the American Enterprise Institute, the Urban-Brookings Tax Policy Center, and the National Bureau of Economic Research develop SOI PUF-based microsimulation models that help inform the public on potential impacts of policy proposals \citep{mcclelland2019tcja, debacker2019integrating, bierbrauer2021politically}.
+Because access to the public file is limited, we cannot provide the full data for others to replicate our study results using the SOI PUF.
+For this reason, the results presented in the main body of this paper use the 1994 to 1996 Current Population Survey Annual Social and Economic Supplements (CPS ASEC), which are publicly accessible through IPUMS USA \citep{ruggles2021cps}.
+The CPS ASEC has similar variables as the SOI PUF, allowing for similar queries to those we run on the SOI PUF.
+We provide parallel results using the SOI PUF in the Supplemental Materials.
+Additionally, we have a public repository containing all of our code, data, and results.\footnote{GitHub repo website, https://github.com/UrbanInstitute/formal-privacy-comp-appendix}